 I use reusable bags at the supermarket, a reusable coffee cup for my daily coffee and a reusable straw when I need a smoothie pick me up.
 But the numbers are just too large!
 How could I make a difference?

 In fact, every piece of plastic ever manufactured anywhere in the world still exists today.
 It’s scary to think about that.

 Plastic was first produced in 1907, and yes that plastic still exists today!
 It fills our landfills, litters our parks and beaches and pollutes our oceans.
 Being a mother of two small children I worry about the future of our planet.
 What I am leaving for them?
 What will it be like when my kids are my age?
 What sort of planet will they inherit?

-One day in late 2018, I was on my way to get my morning coffee fix with a friend.
+One day in late 2018, I was on my way to get my morning coffee hit with a friend.
 Something we did every morning.
-Today it was our turn to walk to our local coffee shop and get six coffee’s for the office.
+Today it was our turn to walk to the Café nearby and get six coffee’s for the office.
 On the way, we were just managing to juggle our six empty reusable cups.

 Reusable Coffee Cups exploded onto the Melbourne coffee scene in 2009 with KeepCup.
 In 2017, reusable cups had a huge boost when the ABC’s War on Waste filled Melbourne Trams with disposable coffee cups to illustrate just how many were being disposed to landfilll each year.
 A mind bending 1 billion coffee cups in Australia alone, 92% of which are buried in landfills.

-So there we were, getting our morning coffee.
+So there we were, getting our morning coffee hit.
 We now had our six reusable cups full of piping hot coffee and started to worry about how we could safely get them back to the office.
 It was at this point the barista said ‘Would you like a cup holder?’.